daor95/book-exercise-docs/labmodule05/README-CDA.md

 - PIOT-CDA-05-002 DEFERRED: The integration test **DataIntegrationTest** has also been run successfully to validate the interoperability between the **CDA and GDA**.

+- PIOT-CDA-05-100: The code updates within the labmodule05 branch were reviewed and verified.
+All part01 and part02 applicable unit and integration tests were executed successfully, ensuring the correctness of the implementation.
+A git merge was performed between labmodule05 and the primary branch, followed by pushing the merged changes to the remote repository.
+Finally, the merge was verified using "git log --oneline default", confirming that the merge history was correctly logged.

 ### Code Repository and Branch

 NOTE: Be sure to include the branch.